jerry81/codeingame/AI/G08-WonderWoman/notes.md

 - big:  logic issue - the build calculation should be considering the position after the move

 - getting better, but still building on 3 squares

+- so timeouts happen b/c there can be 64 legal moves
+  - we put legal moves into a hashmap for fast lookup and stop looping thru legal moves